mbbroberg/mbbroberg.github.io/tools.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Intensity:<br>-run a marathon<br>-write a book in 30 days<br>-silent meditation retreat<br><br>Consistency:<br>-don’t miss a workout for 2 years<br>-write every week<br>-daily silence<br><br>Intensity makes a good story.
 Consistency makes progress.<br><br>~ From a newsletter by <a href="https://twitter.com/augustbradley?ref_src=twsrc%5Etfw">@augustbradley</a></p>&mdash; Matt Broberg (@mbbroberg) <a href="https://twitter.com/mbbroberg/status/1321452897637421056?ref_src=twsrc%5Etfw">October 28, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Here are the tools I use right now in order of frequency of use.
-I have a [Changelog](###changelog) at the bottom for reference on the big shifts.

----
+The core of my system falls into two groupings: principles and tools.

 # Principles <!-- omit in toc -->

 Tools are less meaningful without practices that guide their usage.
 Here is a shortlist of principles I do my best to follow.
 Some are goals I may never achieve ultimately.
 Ask me any questions you have in the meantime [on Twitter](https://twitter.com/mbbroberg).

-- Visualize all work (see yourself as a whole person: work, life, growth).
+- Visualize all work.
 - Limit work in progress.
-- Version control and [Markdown](https://opensource.com/article/19/8/markdown-beginners-cheat-sheet) for everything.
 - Verbalize the stories I'm telling myself: write them down, adapt them when they're not serving me.
 - Build systems of habits that will outlast the highs and lows of urgency.
 - Build systems that become stronger when they break (antifragile).
+- Use version control and [Markdown](https://opensource.com/article/19/8/markdown-beginners-cheat-sheet) for everything.
+- Have a bias toward open source, but always be willing to use the best tool for the job.

+The resulting choices are as follows.

 # Tools <!-- omit in toc -->

+Here are the tools I use right now in order of frequency of use.
+I have a [Changelog](###changelog) at the bottom for reference on the big shifts.

 - [Notion](#notion)
 - [Evernote](#evernote)